PingOne Native SDKs

 The PingOne MFA Native SDK package is available for download at https://github.com/pingidentity/pingone-mobile-sdk-android.
 Further details for setup and integrating PingOne MFA Native SDK into your native apps are available in the README file in the Android folder of the downloadable package.

-The PingOne SDK for Android supports the following software versions:
+The PingOne MFA SDK for Android supports the following software versions:

 PingOne MFA Native SDK sample app